Login

 • Time Improvement Ribbons are red/white/blue ribbons presented for individual achievement in an event that resulted in a faster time than previous swims in that event.

-• "Heat Winner" ribbons are black ribbons and are the only ribbons awarded at the swim meet to swimmers aged 4-10 who win an individual heat within an event, regardless of disqualification or final standing.
+• "Heat Winner" ribbons are black ribbons and are the only ribbons awarded at the swim meet to swimmers who win an individual heat within an event, regardless of disqualification or final standing.

 • All swimmers will receive at least one ribbon for every meet in which they participate.
 If your child does not earn a place ribbon, they may receive a Time Improvement ribbon.
 If your child does not qualify for a place ribbon or a time improvement ribbon, they will receive a “Participant” ribbon